 - One episode of Tenchi Muyo! involved Tenchi and co having to babysit Tenchi's infant cousin.
 It eventually turned out that the only person present capable of performing any kind of infant care (including diaper changing) was Washu who's done this before.

 - In one Archie Comics story, Jughead is babysitting his new baby sister Jellybean but then runs into a serious problem- It's time for her diaper to be changed, and he has no idea what to do. the solution is to call Betty, and she relays instructions over the phone, comparing the new diaper with a baseball diamond to help Jug understand.
-Once their done, all is well- until Jellybean makes a mess on 'home plate'.
+Once they're done, all is well- until Jellybean makes a mess on 'home plate'.